AryanShorthillsAI/migration-task/README.md

 # Migration Task

-This repository provides a Python-based solution for migrating data from one project in a given organization to another project in another organzation on  Azure DevOps board.
+This repository provides solution based on naked agility for migrating data from one project in a given organization to another project in another organzation on  Azure DevOps board.
 It includes a configurable script that reads data from the source project and migrates it to the destination project.

 ## Features